Cheshire & Manchester Country Houses

 There are many facilities and attractions within the Park including the Horticultural Centre, Farm Centre, Tram Museum, woodland, boating lake, golf course and lots of sports and leisure activities.
 There is a full programme of outdoor events throughout the year.
 Photography is not permitted within the Hall.
 The Hall is available for corporate events -phone for details.

-Situated on the A576 about 5 miles north of Manchester city centre.
-Local buses (135) and Metrolink station nearby.
+Situated on the A576 about 5 miles from City Centre.
+Local buses and Metrolink station nearby.

 ADMISSION